-The Crocodile Fern, sometimes known as a alligator fern a crocodylus fern or a crocodile plant, is a fern native to Australia with a slightly unusual texture.
-The fern gets its name from the scale like texture of its leaves which also makes it an appealing houseplant for fern lovers.
+The Crocodile Fern, sometimes known as an alligator fern, a crocodylus fern or a crocodile plant, is a fern native to Australia with a slightly unusual texture.
+The fern gets its name from the scale like appearance of its leaves which also makes it an appealing houseplant for fern lovers.

 Crocodile Fern Care

 A Crocodile Fern can be sensitive to certain things in its environment but if you follow the tips below you shouldn’t have too many problems with this fern as they’re a relatively easy plant to take care of.